 Here's how to calculate the area of a triangular-shaped area:

-1. Measure the length and the width of the triangle in feet.
+1. Measure the base and the height of the triangle in feet.

 2. Multiply your length and width measurements together.